The

 adapter, fully covering the sensor even at

-maximum shift.
+maximum tilt.

 [180mm_S_tilt_s.jpg]